Jorl17/jar2app/README.md

 * **CFBundleSignature**: This is chosen from what you supply or the string "????".
 * **NSHumanReadableCopyright**: This is set to what you supply or the empty string

-The `info.plist` file whill contain additional keys, but there are used to pass information to *JavaAppLauncher* (JVM arguments, JDK/JRE, etc)
+The `info.plist` file will contain additional keys, but there are used to pass information to *JavaAppLauncher* (JVM arguments, JDK/JRE, etc)

 # If I only pass the jar and no other options, what are the defaults used by jar2app?
 **jar2app** assumes that you want to create an app file with **the same basename as your jar file** and in your **current working directory**.
 It assumes no JRE/JDK is to be bundled, and that no special arguments have to be passed to the JVM.
 The remaining options, such as the Icon, display name and others, are figured out as [described in here](#apple-defines-several-keys-for-its-app-format-how-does-jar2app-figure-them-out). **The short version is that all names get set to the basename of your jar, and that versions are set to 1.0.0**.